ddhartma/Disaster-Response-Pipeline-Project/README.md

 **What does the app need to be checked to improve its performance?** This question is divided in separate  - more accurate - questions:

 - Question 1: How are the three different 'genre' types distributed?
-- Question 2: What is the distribution of letters-count for each genre?
+- Question 2: What is the distribution of words-counts for each genre?
 Are there any outliers?
-- Question 3: What is the distribution of words-counts for each genre?
-Are there any outliers?
+- Question 3: What are the 20 most common words in the training set?
-- Question 4: Does an outlier removement improve the model?
+- Question 4: Are there any significant correlations between the categories?

-- Question 5: Are there any significant correlations between the categories?
+Answers to these questions are provided in the notebook ```ML/ML Pipeline Preparation.ipynb```

 ## DataFrame Understanding <a name="DataFrame_Understanding"></a>
-Dataset with 26028 observations and 40 columns
+Dataset with 26028 observations (messages) and 40 columns

 - **Categorical** columns: